Home

 Marcin Dąbrowski

-Marcin-Dabrowsky-ROUNDDr.
-Marcin Dąbrowski is an Assistant Professor at the Chair of Spatial Planning and Strategy, Department of Urbanism, TU Delft, where he conducts research in the fields of urban and regional planning as well as territorial governance.
-He has a background in political science and regional studies.
-His broader research interest spans across many topics related to the governance of territory including circular economy, energy transition, urban climate change adaptation and flood risk management, regional development policies, stakeholder engagement in planning, spatial justice, and the evolution of spatial planning systems in Europe.
-He has also published extensively on various aspects of EU Cohesion Policy and has a track record in research as part of large EU-funded consortia.
-Graduation students working with Marcin could consider aligning their thesis topics with research projects in which he was or still is involved, namely H2020 REPAiR and Interreg Europe WaVE (for more information on these projects, see page ‘research projects’).
-Moreover, Marcin would particularly welcome students interested in working on planning for resilience in the Greater Bay Area in China, which would allow for exploiting synergies with the ongoing research project on that topic bringing together TU Delft and South China University of Technology in Guangzhou.
+Dr. Marcin Dąbrowski is an Assistant Professor at the Chair of Spatial Planning and Strategy, Department of Urbanism, TU Delft.
+He has a background in political science and regional studies, applying knowledge and methods from these disciplines in spatial planning research.
+His interests span across many topics related to the governance of territory, including circular economy, energy transition, urban climate change adaptation and flood risk management, regional development policies, stakeholder engagement and citizen participation in planning, spatial justice, and the evolution of spatial planning systems in Europe.
+He has also published extensively on various aspects of EU Cohesion Policy and international policy transfer.
+Marcin would be particularly interested in mentoring students who put an emphasis in their projects on citizen participation, co-creation, and process design as well as in-depth case study research on circular economy and sustainability transitions policies, engaging directly local stakeholders and citizens.
+Graduation students working with Marcin could consider aligning their thesis topics with research projects in which he was or still is involved, namely H2020 REPAiR (spatial perspective on circular economy), DUST (just sustainability transitions in regions dependent on fossil fuel extraction and carbon-intensive industries), UP2030 (carbon-neutrality experimentation in cities, citizen participation, spatial justice benchmarking of urban plans) or SPADES (integration of a soils perspective in spatial planning – starting in September 2024).
+For more information on some of these projects, see here

 Students Marcin has supervised: